envelope-zero/backend/README.md

 The public API is defined as:

-- The API endpoints, meaning the routes, parameters, HTTP respone codes and response body format (for a function, we'd just say “the function signature“) that the HTTP server built from the code in this repository provides
+- The API endpoints, meaning the routes, parameters, HTTP response codes, and request and response body format
-- The behavior of the API endpoints no matter the signature of the endpoint is
+- The behavior of the API endpoints no matter the signature of the endpoint is.

 Not part of the public API is: